 There are several reasons why a color correction may be necessary.

 1. The original artist may have used an expensive ink, but as the ink began to fade it returned to the primary colors it was made from.
 This is always disappointing to the artist and the client.
 The artist spends good money on colors and product they believe to be great only to find out a couple of years down the road that it faded to an undesirable color.
 Remember that Tattooing is an art and not a science.
 This can happen to the best of PMU artists.

 2. It could be the correct ink for that client’s ethnicity was not used.
-As an example, someone from Asian decent has a different skin undertone than someone from an Indian decent.
-Ink can have an orange, gold, red or green base as an example for eyebrows.
-It is very important for the artist to be able to see and understand skin undertones and accordingly use the correct ink base.
+As an example, someone from Asian decent has a different skin undertone than someone from Indian decent.
+Ink can have a gold, red or green base.
+It is very important for ink to be matched to the skin undertones and ethnicity.